KospY/BasSDK/Components/Guides/SDK-HowTo/JSONModding.md

 ---

 A `manifest.json` file is required in the mod folder, without it, the folder/mod will be ignored by the game.
-This file contain some data about the mod, like the mod version, the description, the author, etc...
+This file contain some data about the mod, like the mod version, the description, the author, etc.

+The SDK has a manifest.json creator on the Asset Bundle Group when creating the mod.
+See [Creating Asset Bundles.][CreatingAssetBundles]
+![Manifest][Manifest]

 ```json
 {